 Lockable – existence of a door lock for privacy.

 Being part of the same house/apartment of the family.
-As Au Pair program is mainly a cultural exchange, it is important that participants live with the local family.
+As the Au Pair program is mainly a cultural exchange, it is important that the participants live with the local family.

 Privacy – the Au Pair should not stay in shared rooms (e.g. with kids or other family members)

 To avoid possible misunderstandings and problems that might occur, write down important details in your Au Pair contract.
 In this case, a future accommodation description will set right expectations from both sides.
 During the course of the program, the Au Pair is responsible to keep his/her own room clean.